 Meet us at one of the upcoming concerts!

 • The residencies serve as a musical laboratory where outstanding young jazz performers get a chance to experiment with their own compositions, improvisations and standards.
-This artistic process is guided by the artistic coach.
-This band leader is chosen for his value in a specific field that helped shape the form like Louis Sclavis (F), Marilyn Mazur (DK/PL) or Stefano Bollani (I).
-Together with the Criss Cross Europe partners he/she selects the young musicians of the band, according to their potential to build an international career.
-During the residencies there is ample time to form the group’s temperament and to work on their own sound.
+This artistic process is guided and led by the artistic coach, chosen for their value in a specific field.
+Coaches of previous editions include Louis Sclavis (F), Marilyn Mazur (DK/PL), Bojan Z (Serbia) or Stefano Bollani (I).
+Together with the Criss Cross Europe partners they select young musicians for the band, according to their potential to build an international career.
+During the residencies there is ample time for the group to create a group atmosphere and to work on the band sound.
 The result of these efforts takes the band ànd their band leader on a concert tour across excellent venues, taking them Crisscross through Europe.

 • Musicians grow up in their own surroundings, in music schools and academies that they know well – but going abroad means stepping out of the personal comfort zone.
 In an international context, musicians are evaluated by standards that can differ greatly from those in their own country.
 Musicians are invited to reflect on what it is that makes their music interesting and different for an international public and market.

-• During this project the musicians will find a common musical ground with other musicians and thus creating an open environment for cultural dialogue and inspiration.
+• During this project the musicians will find a common musical ground with other musicians and thus create an open environment for cultural dialogue and inspiration.

 • The residencies also serve as career/talent development training centres, where each musician gets the chance to fully investigate his employability on a European level.
 Each Criss Cross Europe partner will make extensive use of the networks in his country to provide the musicians with useful information.